 Atty.
-Renee Lynn Miciano-Atienza, 40 years old, Filipino, is Vice President and Head of the Legal and Compliance Department of GT Capital.
+Renee Lynn Miciano-Atienza, 41 years old, Filipino, is Vice President and Head of the Legal & Compliance Department of GT Capital.
 She was appointed to her position on May 11, 2016 and has been with GT Capital since August 2012.
-She concurrently holds the following positions: Director, GT Capital Auto and Mobility Holdings, Inc.; Director, Toyota Subic, Inc.; Corporate Secretary, AXA Philippines; Assistant Corporate Secretary; Toyota Santa Rosa, Inc. Prior to joining the Corporation, she was the Head of the Investigation and Enforcement Department of the Capital Markets Integrity Corporation.
-Before joining the Capital Markets Integrity Corporation, she was the Officer-in-Charge of the Prosecution and Enforcement Department of the Philippine Stock Exchange, Inc. She was also Legal Counsel of the Office of Senator Miguel Zubiri, and prior to entering law school, a trader for United Coconut Planters Bank.
+She concurrently holds the following positions: Director, GT Capital Auto and Mobility Holdings, Inc.; Director, Toyota Subic, Inc.; Corporate Secretary, AXA Philippines.
+Prior to joining the Corporation, she was the Head of the Investigation and Enforcement Department of the Capital Markets Integrity Corporation (CMIC).
+Before joining CMIC, she was the Officer-in-Charge of the Prosecution and Enforcement Department of the PSE.
+She was also Legal Counsel of the Office of Senator Miguel Zubiri, and prior to entering law school, a trader for United Coconut Planters Bank.
 She earned her Bachelor of Science degree in Management from the Ateneo de Manila University and finished her Juris Doctor degree in the same university.
 In 2019, she completed the Strategic Business Economics Program of the University of Asia and the Pacific.

-Don David C. Asuncion, 43 years old, Filipino, is the Vice President of GT Capital Auto and Mobility Holdings, Inc., the conglomerate's wholly-owned subsidiary for the Group's automotive holdings.
+Don David C. Asuncion, 44 years old, Filipino, is the Vice President of GT Capital Auto and Mobility Holdings, Inc. (GTCAM), the conglomerate's wholly-owned subsidiary for the Group's automotive and mobility holdings.
 He brings to GT Capital more than 20 years of expertise in the automotive sector.
-Mr. Asuncion began his career with Toyota Motor Philippines Corporation in 2002 handling franchise and dealer development followed by area operations in 2006.
-He joined Ford Group Philippines in 2008 taking on diverse roles in Business Development, Zone Management for Customer Service and then for Sales.
-In 2012, he joined Bermaz Auto Philippines (formerly Berjaya Auto Philippines) as the company's General Sales Manager and later as General Manager for Sales and Marketing Operations.
-Subsequently in 2019, he joined Mitsubishi Motors Philippines Corporation as an Assistant Vice President, his most recent position prior to joining GT Capital Auto and Mobility Holdings, Inc. in 2020.
+Mr. Asuncion began his career with Toyota Motor Philippines in 2002 before moving to Ford Philippines, Bermaz Auto Philippines and Mitsubishi Motors Philippines Corporation handling diverse roles in the areas of Customer Service, Sales and Marketing prior to joining GTCAM in 2020.
 Mr. Asuncion garnered his Bachelor of Science degree in Management at the Ateneo de Manila University.